 Developers get support for unlimited MySQL databases, Ruby on Rails and Python, and PHP up to version 5.6.
 Also, FTP access.

 A wealth of performance-enhancing features include SSD storage (for 10x faster data access than traditional HDD), and RAID configuration to guard against the risk of data loss in the event of a disk failure.
 The 99.99% uptime SLA is higher than the industry average.

 Tech N Byte’s prices are a little lower than local and international competitors.
 Its hosting is Cloudflare CDN-ready, and you get a free SSL certificate.

 Available billing cycles range from one month to three years, with lower fees for longer commitments.
 Besides the pretty good pricing, Tech N Byte offers free migration for up to three websites and free setup for your basic CMS system.

-Customer support is supposedly 24/7 by live chat, ticket, and possibly telephone.
-However, I found the live chat to be offline when I wanted to try it at around 4 pm Bangladeshi time, and I received no reply to my exploratory email.
-For self-support, there is a knowledge base that is not particularly well populated:
+Supposedly, customer support is available 24/7 through live chat, tickets, and possibly telephone.
+However, when I tried to use the live chat around 4 pm Bangladeshi time, it was offline, and I didn’t receive a response to my exploratory email.
+As for self-support, there is a knowledge base, but it is not very comprehensive: